E-RIHS/hs-interoperability/Shared Models/README.md

 ## Actor Model Details

 Relates to models: Service, Project, Examination
-* To keep things simple the Actor model has been split into two related overlapping Schema: Person and Orginisation
+* To keep things simple the Actor model has been split into two related overlapping Schema: Person and Organisation

 | | Date  | Author | Model | Schema | Comment |
 | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | ----------- |